 More detailed information on our current research is provided below.

-Dispersed multiphase flows are dynamic systems of two or more phases, at least one of which consists of fine particles in any state of matter dispersed in a fluid.
-They are ubiquitous in nature and technology.
-A few examples of their occurence in nature are – from large to small scales – weather patterns, ocean dynamics and blood flow.
-On the other side, propulsion systems, power generation, heat exchange and manufacturing technologies highlight the importance of multiphase flows in technical and industrial applications.
-Numerical modeling of such systems is particularly challenging in terms of the mathematical description of the dispersed phase and the associated physical phenomena such as turbulence and various mechanisms of mass, momentum and energy exchange.
+Dispersed multiphase flows are dynamic systems of two or more phases, at least one of which is dispersed in a fluid in the form of fine particles.
+Systems of this kind are omnipresent in nature and technology.
+Weather patterns, ocean currents and blood circulation are just a few examples of their numerous occurrences in nature, while their importance in engineering is illustrated by examples such as drive systems, energy and heat engineering and manufacturing technologies.
+The numerical modelling of such systems is particularly challenging in terms of the mathematical representation of the disperse phase and the associated physical phenomena such as turbulence and various mechanisms of mass, momentum and energy exchange.

-The mathematical representation of the dispersed subsystem can be classified as microscopic, mesoscopic or macroscopic modeling approach:
+Mathematics representations of the disperse subsystem can be divided into microscopic, mesoscopic or macroscopic modelling approaches:

-- Mesoscopic models aim at a statistical representation of the local population in terms of a number density function (NDF) of a vector of relevant particle properties (internal coordinates).
-Its evolution is governed by a transport equation, the so-called population balance equation (PBE).
-Due to its generally high dimensionality the numerical solution requires enormous computational resources.
+- Mesoscopic models are aimed at a statistical representation of the local population.
+This is given in the form of a number density function (NDF), the development of which is described by a population balance equation (PBE).

-- Macroscopic models are often preferable since the quantities of interest are in many cases macroscopic quantities such as concentration, mass, momentum or kinetic energy.
+- Macroscopic models are often advantageous and more efficient, since the target variables of numerical simulations are in many cases macroscopic variables such as concentration, mass, momentum or kinetic energy.

-Our research is primarily focused on a particular macroscopic modeling approach, namely the quadrature-based moment methods (QBMMs).
+Our research focuses primarily on one particular macroscopic modelling approach, the quadrature-based moment methods (QBMM).

-QBMMs are based on the macroscopic description in terms of a set of moments associated with the NDF.
-The governing moment transport equations can be derived from the underlying PBE.
-Presuming a single internal coordinate \(\xi\) in the presence of advection and diffusion with drift function \(\mathcal{A}(\xi)\) and diffusivity \(\mathcal{D}(\xi)\), the evolution of the NDF \(n\) over time \(t\) is governed by the PBE
+QBMM are based on the macroscopic description in the form of moments of the NDF.
+The moment equations can be derived directly from the underlying PBE.
+Taking into account only one internal coordinate \(\xi\) as well as advection and diffusion with the drift function \(\mathcal{A}(\xi)\) and diffusivity \(\mathcal{D}(\xi)\), the NDF \(n\) over time \(t\) follows the equation

 \(\frac{\partial n(\xi, t)}{\partial t} = - \frac{\partial }{\partial \xi} \left[ \mathcal{A}(\xi) \, n(\xi, t) \right] \; + \; \frac{\partial^2 }{\partial \xi^2} \left[ \mathcal{D}(\xi) \, n(\xi, t) \right]\).